DecisionsDev/odm-docker-kubernetes/authentication/Cognito/README.md

 1. Get the ODM endpoints.
     Refer to [this documentation](https://www.ibm.com/docs/en/odm/9.5.0?topic=tasks-configuring-external-access) to retrieve the endpoints.
-    For example, on OpenShift you can get the route names and hosts with:
+    For example, on OpenShift you can get the route names and hosts by running `oc get routes`:

     ```

-    You get the following hosts:
+    NAME                                  HOST/PORT
+    my-odm-release-odm-dc-route           <DC_HOST>
     my-odm-release-odm-dr-route           <DR_HOST>
     my-odm-release-odm-ds-console-route   <DS_CONSOLE_HOST>
     my-odm-release-odm-ds-runtime-route   <DS_RUNTIME_HOST>